carlaKC/lightning-notes/ldk-arch.md

   messages fn
 - This is called when we receive a stfu messsage in PeerManager -> Not yet implemented under the hood

+Possible implementation:
+- We can just look at the HTLC state of our incoming and outgoing HTLCs to determine whether we're able to STFU

 # To Further Investigate